sw4796/makerton_esp32_aiagent/ARTICLE.md

        -DBOARD_HAS_PSRAM
    ```

 4. **Configure ESP32-WROOM Model:**

    You may get in some issues while running your code.
-For ESP32-WROOM boards, add this specific configuration to your `platformio.ini`:
+For ESP32-WROOM boards.
+If you are using a similar S3 Wroom Board, you may want to use the config file in the bottom of the article.
+You can also try specific configuration to your `platformio.ini`:

    ```ini
    [env:esp32dev]